 Acquisition of 3 is through a short intensive course at the start of term one (October).

 Acquisition of 4 is through lectures and practical work in term 1.

-Acquisition of 5 is through the full-time, individual, supervised project work (May to September) and background paper in term two (January to March), and research projects (October to March).
+Acquisition of 5 is through the full-time, individual, supervised project work (May to September) and project background paper in term two (January to March).